Meyer Lemon Rosemary Chicken – Easy One-Pan Stovetop Recipe

 Here are the basic ingredients – just 6 (excluding salt and pepper, of course).

-- Meyer Lemon – Okay with regular lemons (i.e., Eureka lemons), but best with Meyer Lemons, as they are the juiciest with less zing.
+- Meyer Lemon – 1 big ass meyer lemon or 2 so-so sized lemons.
+Fine with regular lemons (i.e., Eureka lemons), but best with Meyer Lemons, as they are the juiciest with less zing.

-- Purple Onion – but any onion will do
+- Onion – half, sliced.
+Any onion will do

 Rosemary & Meyer Lemon Chicken